fournip1/JPAFBOARD/README.md

 ## How to use the board?
 ### Music library features

 On the top of the screen you will see the directory used by the board.
-You can change this default directory and point to an empty one that you created.
+You can change this default directory and point to any other one.

-Alternatively, if you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip).
+If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and then change the default music directory.